 How is a person with high blood potassium diagnosed?

 A serum potassium test measures the level of potassium in the blood.
-If the levels are too high, it may be determined that the patient has hyperkalemia.
+If the levels are too high, the patient may have hyperkalemia.
 Hyperkalemia is often diagnosed because the patient already has a kidney disorder.
-Having a kidney disorder will decrease the kidney’s ability to get rid of potassium it does not need.
-Because of this, doctors tend to watch potassium levels more closely in patients with kidney disorders.
+A kidney disorder decreases the kidney’s ability to get rid of potassium it does not need.
+Because of this, doctors watch potassium levels more closely in patients with kidney disorders.

 Electrocardiograms (EKGs) can show changes in the wave pattern that may be linked to hyperkalemia.